The Importance of Cybersecurity in the Pharmaceutical Industry

 The pharmaceutical industry is one of the most valuable sectors in the world, but its reliance on sensitive data and intellectual property makes it an attractive target for hackers.

 Cybersecurity concerns are rising due to pharma companies’ growing reliance on third-party suppliers, adoption of digitization and industrial IoT (IIoT) technologies, and shift towards hybrid/multi-cloud environments.
-In addition, the current COVID pandemic is bringing cybersecurity to the forefront of this sector.

 Regulatory Compliance